-- Preserving the green network This proposal continues that development pattern and is the natural next phase of development for the village.
-The aim of this submission is to show how development can be accommodated without compromising wider development plan policy. - Suitability for development The site lies on the edge of the village close to shops, community facilities and transport facilities serving Melrose. - Impact on character of existing settlements (landscape and townscape character)-the site is visually self-contained. - Impact on local amenity and integration with natural environment-the site is visually self-contained.
-There is no reason for the existing relationship with the surrounding countryside to be changed. - Effect on school provision recent experience obtaining consent for our client at Darnick confirms that there is adequate school capacity in the Melrose catchment. - Availability of public transport there is relatively good accessibility to buses serving Melrose and the wider area.
-The site is close to the Waverley Rail Line. - Accessibility to town centres there is good accessibility to Melrose and to Galashiels. - Protection of natural and built heritage resources (including archaeology) there are no such resources known to exist within the site.
-We would expect planning conditions to address this matter. - The capability of incorporating renewable energy sources or energy conservation measures into the proposal Energy conservation is a matter of design and should be identified as a key consideration in the anticipated future master plan. - Flooding and drainage -the council acknowledges that there is no flood risk.
+- Preserving the green network- This proposal continues the existing development pattern and is the natural next phase of development for the village.
+The aim of this submission is to show how development can be accommodated without compromising wider development policy. - Suitability for development The site lies on the edge of the village close to shops, community facilities and transport facilities serving Melrose. - Impact on character of existing settlements (landscape and townscape character)-the site is visually self-contained. - Impact on local amenity and integration with natural environment-the site is visually self-contained.
+There is no reason for the existing relationship with the surrounding countryside to be changed. - Effect on school provision we recently obtained consent for our client at Broomilees Road, Darnick.
+This confirmed that there is sufficient education capacity to serve Darnick and Melrose catchment. - Availability of public transport there is good accessibility to buses serving Melrose and the wider area.
+It is close to the Waverley Rail Line. - Accessibility to town centres there is good accessibility to Melrose and to Galashiels. - Protection of natural and built heritage resources (including archaeology) there are no such resources known to exist within the site.
+We would expect planning conditions to address this matter. - The capability of incorporating renewable energy sources or energy conservation measures into the proposal Energy conservation is a matter of design and should be identified as a key consideration in the anticipated future master plan. - Flooding and drainage -there is no known flood risk

-6.0 Conclusion
+5.0 Conclusion

-Having regard to the above assessment the proposal will meet the aims and objectives of the development plan by:
+Having regard to the above assessment proposal will meet the aims and objectives of the development plan by:

-- Ensuring sufficient new housing land is available allowing for a phased approach to the release of housing land; - Meeting the economic prosperity and environmental quality strategic objectives; - Locating development which minimises number and length of car journeys by providing new homes adjacent to a transport corridor: - The contribution to the strategy and policies of the Development Plan and other national and local policy objectives; - Delivering a proposal within a 5 year timeframe, or within such timeframe that it helps reduce the pressure on the planning authority to deliver it's already allocated sites; - The provision of choice across the housing market area; - The design, quality and density of development that can be achieved; - The proposal will not have a significant adverse effect on any natural or built heritage interests or any national or international environmental designations; - The proposal can support the existing services in the village; - The proposals can contribute to the facilitation of improved facilities in the village and in neighbouring villages; and - There are no other significant environmental dis-benefits or risks, for example flooding.
+- > Ensuring sufficient new housing land is available allowing for a phased approach to the release of housing land and provides alternatives should existing allocations and "non-effective sites" slow or fail to deliver; - Meeting the economic prosperity and environmental quality strategic objectives; - > Locating development which minimises number and length of car journeys by providing new homes adjacent to a transport corridor; - > Delivering a proposal within a 5 year timeframe, or within such timeframe that it helps reduce the pressure on the planning authority to deliver it's already allocated sites; - > The provision of choice across the housing market area; - The design, quality and density of development that can be achieved; - > It will not have a significant adverse effect on any natural or built heritage interests or any national or international environmental designations; - > The proposals can support the existing services in the village; - > The proposals can contribute to the facilitation of improved facilities in the village and in neighbouring villages; and - There are no other significant environmental dis-benefits or risks, for example flooding.